tahashieenavaz/polimi-workshop/README.md

-# POLIMI Machine Learning Workshop
+# Politecnico di Milano Workshop

 Practical workshop on machine learning at [POLIMI](https://www.polimi.it/) in a collaboration with [PMDS](https://polimidatascientists.it/).